Las Colonias Park

 The Las Colonias Dog Parks consists of three different sections.

 The amphitheater offers multi-functional opportunities for small, medium, and large crowds surrounded by the perfect backdrop along the Colorado River and adjacent to the Colorado Riverfront Trail.
 The design includes a 40- by 60-foot stage with ample back-of-house amenities such as a green room and side wings, as well as parking and gently sloped lawn seating.

 The community raised $2.1 million locally to match a $1.6 million grant from the Department of Local Affairs.
 Local fundraising support is thanks to the Downtown Development Authority, Riverfront Foundation, Goodwin Foundation, Bacon Family Foundation, Grand Junction Lions Club, El Pomar Foundation, Gates Family Foundation, Department of Energy, Navarro, and the City of Grand Junction.

 Business Park at Las Colonias

 Through a public/private partnership, the City is developing a Business Park at the east end of Las Colonias Park, integrating it into the community park.
-The Business Park includes the development of approximately 10 to 15 acres of the Park as a Google-like campus to attract outdoor recreation related businesses, combined with public park amenities consistent with the Las Colonias Master Plan (JPG).
+The Business Park includes the development of approximately 10 to 15 acres of the Park as a Google-like campus to attract outdoor recreation-related businesses, combined with public park amenities consistent with the Las Colonias Master Plan (JPG).

 The City is partnering with the Downtown Development Authority to build the Business Park for an overall public/private investment of $30 million ($10 million public and $20 million private).
 City Council approved an incentive package for the retention and expansion of Bonsai Design, an existing outdoor recreation business, as an anchor tenant in the Business Park.
-The company would also actively participate with Grand Junction Economic Partnership in the recruitment of businesses to the Park.
+The company would also actively participate with the Grand Junction Economic Partnership in the recruitment of businesses to the Park.